 Education Immersion Weekends

-To earn your degree, you must complete 24 credit hours of coursework, including the Capstone Project and one Education Immersion Weekend.
+To earn your degree, you must complete 30 credit hours of coursework, including the Capstone Project.
 Visit our Registrar for a complete list of degree requirements, academic calendars, and registration process.
+You may access full course descriptions through our student information system through guest access.

 “I was confronted by the limitations of my own knowledge and realized I could do more with a legal education.”